pecarval/AMLSassignment_19-20/README.md

 * Task B1: Face Shape Recognition
 * Task B2: Eye Colour Recognition

 Tasks A1 and A2 are binary classification problems.
-A1 classifies for "male" or "female".
-A2 classifies for "smile" or "no smile".
 Tasks B1 and B2 are multi-class classification problems, each with 5 different classes.

 ## Software Installation